kku1993/bazel-hermetic-python/README.md

     - Modify the official image to create symlink to `/usr/local/bin/python` from `/usr/bin/python3`.
 This is for compatibility with "host" python toolchain (see below).
+    - Install external dependencies using `pip` (or any other tool) inside the container image to ensure python version matches.
     - Use the fetched image as base for [`py3_image`](https://github.com/bazelbuild/rules_docker#py3_image) rule since `py3_image` defaults to something like `python3.5` from